 This global study is designed to understand how people around the world think and feel about science and key health challenges.

 The survey ran in 140 countries in 2018, as part of the Gallup World Poll.
-The results will be available in June 2019.
+You can read the Wellcome Global Monitor 2018 report online.

 Wellcome UK Monitor

 Every three years we survey over a thousand people across the UK.
 Since 2009, we have measured trends in public attitudes towards science, including: